tron-energy-market/tronzap-sdk-php/README.md

 - 20: Transaction not found: Verify the transaction ID or external ID is correct.
 - 24: Address not activated: Activate the address first by making an address activation transaction.
 - 25: Address already activated: The address is already activated.
 No action needed.
+- 30: AML check not found: Re-run the AML check or confirm the ID.
+- 35: Service not available: The service is temporarily unavailable for use.
 - 500: Internal Server Error.

 ## Testing